Deep Space Nine (DS9) Season 7

 Laas comes across as an exceptionally conceited person.
 He thinks that his superior abilities and his long-time experience with humanoids (100 years compared to Odo's 30 years) entitle him to make predictions and decisions about Odo's future - although he knows absolutely nothing about Changelings other than himself.
 He is not just incommunicative, but openly condescending when talking to humanoids.
 We know this attitude from Q and the likes, but unlike other "superior" lifeforms Laas takes offense by the way humanoids (have to) live their lives.
 He does not stand above it, ultimately proving that he is by no means better.
 His attitude can be seen as the archetype of what made the Founders form the Dominion to turn the tables on the "Solids".
 Laas' more or less conscious intonation with unusual pauses is supposed to add weight to his notions.
 Well, perhaps he is just not not used to verbal communication any longer, letting it appear it accordingly clumsy.

 After Laas' repeated but merely verbal defiance has become a bit boring, I am glad for the action when he annoys the people on the Promenade by morphing into fog and then kills one infuriated Klingon.
-This entails an interesting legal discussion, in the course of which Odo defends Laas who did it in self-defense in his view, while Worf and Odo object Laas' life was not really threatened by a knife attack.
+This entails an interesting legal discussion, in the course of which Odo defends Laas who did it in self-defense in his view, while Worf objects that Laas' life was not really threatened by a knife attack.
 It is turned into a debate on the principle what a Changeling is allowed to do under laws made for humanoids, a question that has never been asked before, owing to Odo's conformance and the mutual trust between him and the "Solids" around him.
 It becomes obvious that Odo is wrong with his stance that Laas should do what he pleases to do.
 Odo acts in the tradition of many other Trek characters who always vehemently defended those who didn't have the law on their side, such as Data protected the exocomps in TNG: "The Quality of Life".
 But doesn't he actually demand more rights for Changelings than for Solids?
 Does Laas of all Changelings deserve such exceptions?

 I think the René Echevarria went over the top with Laas' abilities to morph into a warp-capable lifeform and to penetrate solid walls.
 When Odo is amazing but still half-way plausible, Laas appears as miraculous.
 It wouldn't have been necessary to tell the story.